sixspeedchips/contact-card-android/README.md

 ## Introduction

 Those who work in professional settings may find it common to exchange business cards upon meeting someone new.
 Business cards provide a concise medium for exchanging useful information about what one does, where one works and how to be easily contacted.
-In today's work they often function as a mark of one's on personal brand.
-However, frequent exchanges often lead people to accumulate business cards with no easy way to store or index them.
+In today's world they often function as an advertisement of one's own personal brand.
+However, frequent exchanges often lead people to accumulation of business cards with no easy way to store or index them.

 ## Overview